lilek108/Environmental-Protection-Expenditures-2006-2024-Part-1/README.md

 # Challenges:

-The main challenge in processing the dataset was the lack of complete metadata for many transactions, as a large portion of records were missing at least one key attribute, such as regional, programmatic, or other relevant characteristics.
+ * The main challenge in processing the dataset was the lack of complete metadata for many transactions, as a large portion of records were missing at least one key attribute, such as regional, programmatic, or other relevant characteristics.
 As a result, these attributes were analyzed separately rather than being combined in a single unified analysis.
+ * Part of transactions did not have public-available information about the value of expenses (~ 15 % of all dataset), so the analysis is based only on the public-available information.